A Principal-Agent Model for Optimal Incentives in Renewable Investments: Introduction

-In the case of a \textit{competitive market}, unless both firms are risk-neutral {\em and} there is no congestion cost (i.e.\ $\varepsilon=0$), the optimal incentives per firm are fully coupled.
-For instance, the volatility reduction cost function of the conventional energy has an effect on the payment rate of renewable energy installed capacities.
-This coupling burdens the work of the regulator in designing and implementing an acceptable regulation policy to the market participants, by making the incentive mechanism of each technology interdependent. \\
+In the case of a two interacting firms, unless both firms are risk-neutral and there is no congestion cost, the optimal incentives per firm are fully coupled.
+For instance, the volatility reduction cost of the conventional energy has an effect on the payment rate of renewable energy production.
+This coupling does not burden much the computation of the incentive prices.
+But, it may induce an acceptance issue from the market participants by making the incentive mechanism of each firm interdependent.

-The paper is organized as follows: in \Cref{sec_Applications}, we focus on the development of renewable energy production capacity in two specific market structures, a monopolistic and competitive setting, as examples of applications.
-Numerical results illustrate the impact of renewable regulation in \Cref{sec:Application_Numerics} and give an intuition how to design the optimal contract. \Cref{sec:Model_LQ} introduces the general extended linear quadratic Principal-Multi-Agent problem, in which the economic problem considered before perfectly fits, and provides the results for the optimal behavior of the Agents with and without contract as well as the general form of the optimal contract offered by the Principal.
-Finally, \Cref{sec:Conclusion} presents our conclusions.